Columbus Police Explorers Information

 Explorers are tested on the physical standards that applicants are required to meet in order to become an officer.

 Training goes above a normal officer's duty to investigate and search a crime scene, collect evidence, and potentially solve a crime.

 Bomb Threat Response

 Includes what to do in an extreme situation of any bomb threat or other serious threat to potentially injure property and life.

 An example of a burglary with an open building, preparing how to make an entrance and search a premises to look for suspects.

 Training that SWAT uses in their duties, making entry into a building with a search warrant to arrest persons and search the property.

-How to investigate a serious traffic accident to take measurements and witness statements to determine the events that caused an accident.
+How to investigate a serious traffic accident, taking measurements and witness statements in order to determine the series of events that caused an accident.